0x4447-office/0x4447_webpage_consulting/README.md

 - gem install jekyll bundler
 - bundle exec jekyll serve

-# How to set header image to posts
+# How to set cover image to articles

-When creating a post, to add the header image in the beginning of the content; use header variable and address it to the image path. e.g.
+When creating an article, to add the cover image in the beginning of the content; use the `cover` variable and address it to the image path.

+e.g.
 ```
 ---
-header: /path/to/header.png
+cover: /path/to/cover.jpg
 ---
 {CONTENT HERE}
 ```